davidjguru/the-russian-llulaby/content/blog/docker-docker-compose-and-ddev-cheatsheet.md

 ```
 # Run a multi-container application with Docker Compose
 docker-compose up -d

 # Turn on the Docker Compose network
 # but building images before starting containers
 docker-compose up --build

 # Stop a multi-container application with Docker Compose
 docker-compose stop

+# Stop your docker-compose network, rebuild it and launch.
+# Think about creating an alias in your bashrc file ;-)
+docker-compose stop && docker-compose up --build --force-recreate

 # Kill and delete containers based in Docker Compose
 docker-compose down